FedericoCinus/website/_pages/about.md

    I'm honored and happy to be reviewing 8 papers for The Web Conference 2025!
 It's always a privilege to engage with cutting-edge research.

 2. **New Preprint: Engagement-Driven Content Generation with LLMs**
-   I've just published a preprint exploring how large language models can generate content optimized for user engagement using reinforcement learning and opinion dynamics.
+   We've just published a preprint exploring how large language models can generate content optimized for user engagement using ``social'' reinforcement learning and opinion dynamics.
 Check out the preprint [here](https://arxiv.org/abs/2411.13187).

 Stay tuned!